AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/real-time_OCR_pipeline/README.md

 ✅ By default, the maximum upload size is 50 MB per file, configurable in your frontend and document_preprocess container settings.

-🔹 Q3: Can I use this pipeline offline?

-✅ The pipeline is designed for local deployments using Docker, making it usable offline within your secure infrastructure.

-🔹 Q4: Is the OCR processing real-time or batch?
+🔹 Q3: Is the OCR processing real-time or batch?

 ✅ The system supports real-time processing with live progress updates but can also handle batch ingestion for high-volume document processing.